Andrei-ionut27/Cybersecurity-Portfolio/README.md

 Welcome to my cybersecurity portfolio.

-I am currently completing the Google Cybersecurity Professional Certificate and building hands-on skills in cybersecurity, networking, Linux, Python, and security operations.
+I am currently completeing the Google Cybersecurity Professional Certificate and building hands-on skills in cybersecurity, networking, Linux, Python, and security operations.

 About Me